-Garages and permanent outbuildings None.
-Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in concrete paving and stone chips.
-Boundary divisions are marked by a stone wall and timber fencing.
 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.
+Cellings are or plasterboard material.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly of masonry construction finished in plasterboard and partly of timber stud construction also finished in plasterboard.
-There are tiled wall finishes to the kitchen and bathroom.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls are of masonry construction finished in plaster and of timber stud construction finished in plasterboard.
+There are PVC wall finishes to the kitchen and tiled wall finishes to the bathroom.
+Flores 'males l'annoul (le con Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is a mix of solid concrete construction and suspended timber construction consisting of what I assume to be chipboard laid over timber joists.
+Flooring is of suspended timber construction consisting of what I assume to be tongue and groove boards laid over timber joists.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains floor and wall mounted storage units.

-Chimney breasts and fireplaces None.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a wood burner fitted within the lounge.
 Internal decorations Visually inspected.

-Internal decorative finishes are generally papered or painted.
-O.H Cellars None.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located within the entrance hallway.
+The electrical consumer unit is located within the hallway.
+I am advised by the seller that the photovoltaic panels mounted on the roof slope also provide domestic electricity. the roof slope also provide domestic electricity.
 Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Visible sections of pipework are of copper and pvc materials.
-Sanitary fittings in the bathroom comprise a white suite with a low level wc, wash hand basin and bath.
-There is a stainless steel sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Visible sections of pipework are of copper and PVC materials.
+Sanitary fittings in the bathroom comprise a suite with low level WC, double wash hand basin, bath and shower cabinet.
+There is a fitted sink unit within the kitchen.
+Heating and het water Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' floor mounted oil heating boiler situated within the kitchen.
-This serves water filled steel panelled radiators throughout the house and also provides the domestic hot water.

-Drainage Covers etc were not lifted.
+Heating is provided by electric convector heaters and domestic hot water is provided by an electric immersion heater.
+This is fitted to the hot water storage tank located within the first floor landing cupboard.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main sewerage system.
+Drainage is to the main public sewerage system.